census-instrumentation/opencensus-node/packages/opencensus-exporter-ocagent/README.md

 OpenCensus Agent Exporter allows the user to send collected traces with OpenCensus Node.js to the OpenCensus Agent or Collector.

-This project is still at an early stage of development, it's subject to change.
+The library is in alpha stage and the API is subject to change.

 ## Installation